rhezab/smile/docs/gitpod.md

 The system launches with the `npm run dev` command already executed in the terminal at the bottom (see [developing](/developing) for details) so you can see the live website in a VSCode side panel.
 Click the small square in the top right corner to break that window off into a new tab.
 This view of your project in developer mode should hot reload as you make changes to your code.

 You can install additional VSCode packages, run additional `npm run` commands, start terminals, and interact with the project exactly as it would be on your personal computer.
 Files that you change and want to share with others should be committed using `git`.
 Files you change in the project folder (`/workspace`) but have not committed are saved and will reappear between start/stops of the project.
+Workspaces are deleted after 14 days of inactivity.

 Click the green "Gitpod" logo in the lower right of the interface to bring up configuration options including starting/stopping the computing node (which you should do when you are done working to save compute time).
 The node will automatically time out after 30 minutes of inactivity.

 The Gitpod [docs](https://www.gitpod.io/docs) are generally good including some helpful [videos](https://www.gitpod.io/screencasts).
 You can customize several aspects of your development environment by changing the `.gitpod.yml` file or `.gitpod.Dockerfile`.

-### Step 2: Decrypt the secret environment files
+### Step 2: Obtain a copy of .env.local

-In order to really develop and test your application you need to [configure](/configuration) your application.
-If you are in the gureckislab <SmileText /> already includes several configuration files.

-[Todd note to self: Arg you need to add yourself to the keychain AND have your private keys somehow projected into the gitpod space.
-See this for tips: https://github.com/gitpod-io/gitpod/issues/666#issuecomment-534347856]
+In order to develop a <SmileText /> project you need to have an `.env.local` file in the `env/` folder.
+The easiest way to get this is to contact either Todd (if you are a core lab member), or your mentor if you are a research assistant in the lab.
+This file contains the access options for saving data into the lab database.

 ## You are using Gitpod to begin an entirely new project based on <SmileText />